 Introduction to Contact Tracing

-The barriers to successful partner notification can, however, be considerable.
+The barriers to successful partner notification can, however, deter some health care providers from initiating the conversation with their patients or from contacting partners on behalf of their patients.
 The Australasian Contact Tracing Manual aims to provide practical support and guidance to health care providers to enhance the effectiveness of partner notification.
 How we help patients contact partners will depend on multiple factors including patient preference and the skills of the provider.
 Increasingly, people are using the internet, including social media and mobile phone applications, to find their sexual partners.
-In some cases this is hindering partner notification.
+In some cases, this is hindering partner notification.
 How these evolving technologies can be harnessed to improve partner testing and treatment should be the focus of continuing research and innovation in service delivery.

-On behalf of the expert writing committee I wish to convey my sincere thanks to everyone who has contributed their time and expertise to this updated, web-based edition of the manual and hope you will find it a helpful resource.
+On behalf of the expert writing committee, I wish to convey my sincere thanks to everyone who has contributed their time and expertise to this updated edition of the manual and hope you will find it a helpful resource.